dmaulikr/ConwaysGameOfLife/README.md

-# Conways GameOf Life
+# Conways Game Of Life
 A 2D cellular automation(2D grid simulation)
-Please check the following Wikipedia Page:
+Please check the following Wikipedia Page for more information:

 http://en.wikipedia.org/wiki/Conway's_Game_of_Life